DelloxD1/ovirt-add-vlans/README.md

 **Obviously this had to be automated ;-)**

-## So please keep in mind that this is just a quick&dirty script which (ideally) should just save someone ,some time.
+## So please keep in mind that this is just a quick&dirty script which (ideally) should just save someone some time.

 ## Prerequisites